Chapter 4: Men of Bark

 I was going to die if the bodies and bones had not broken my fall.
 I would not be alive right now if it were not for the people who died before me and were left to rot in the abyss.

-“Could there be someone else alive?!
+Is there someone else?!
 It cannot be.”

 “HEEEEEEELP!”
 Says the voice of an old man.